 Gel is available in a wide range of natural-looking shades.
-Packaging is unique and aesthetically pleasing.
-Tinted gel is smudge-, water-, and sweat-resistant.
+Tinted gel doesn't smudge easily and resits moisture.
 Gel is smooth, creamy consistency, and a little product goes a long way.
 Buildable color never looks thick or clumpy.

 The brush is placed inside of the lid – you may find it awkward to hold.